-The Annual Junior Scholar Award of the Anthropology and Environment Section of the American Anthropological Association will be awarded each year at the Association’s annual meeting.
+The annual Junior Scholar Award of the Anthropology and Environment Society will be awarded each year at the Association’s annual meeting.

-The award is for scholars beginning their careers who are either untenured and/or within five years of having obtained a Ph.D.
+The award is for early-career scholars who are untenured and/or within five years of having obtained a Ph.D.
 The purpose of this $250 award is to encourage talented junior scholars to continue working in the domain of anthropology and environment by recognizing their exemplary scholarship.
 Judging will be based on refereed journal articles, which must be at least in galley or page-proof stage of publication.

 We invite anthropologists and colleagues in other disciplines to nominate candidates for the award based on their knowledge of the field and the work of junior scholars.
-Authors are also invited to nominate their own articles.
-Nominated articles should be sent to James Igoe (james.j.igoe [at] dartmouth.edu), together with brief memos that nominate the author(s) and identify the key contributions and qualities of the nominated work.
+Authors are also invited to nominate one of their own articles.
+Nominated articles should be sent to Glenn Stone at firstname.lastname@example.org, together with brief memos that nominate the author(s) and identify the key contributions and qualities of the nominated work.

-Conflict of Interest Statement: All A&E award committees follow NSF guidelines regarding potential conflict of interest between applicants and reviewers.
+Conflict of Interest Statement: All AES award committees follow NSF guidelines regarding potential conflict of interest between applicants and reviewers.

 2011 Junior Scholar Award

 Peter Rudiak-Gould (Oxford University) won the Junior Scholar award this year for his paper, “Promiscuous corroboration and climate change translation: A case study from the Marshall Islands” forthcoming in Global Environmental Change this year.
 We had nine nominations for the award this year.

 Colin West Domestic Transitions, Desiccation, Agricultural Intensification, and Livelihood Diversification among Rural Households on the Central Plateau, Burkina Faso.
 American Anthropologist.
 111(3):275-288, 2009.